CANADA FX DEBT-C$ rises on stock rally, Bank of Canada

 "So the secondary market trading is in the background."

-Recent issues include share offerings from Barrick Gold (ABX.TO: Quote) and Fairfax Financial Holdings Ltd (FFH.TO: Quote), while Royal Bank of Canada (RY.TO: Quote) said it may raise up to $15 billion in debt or preferred shares.
+Recent issues include share offerings from Barrick Gold (ABX.TO) and Fairfax Financial Holdings Ltd (FFH.TO), while Royal Bank of Canada (RY.TO) said it may raise up to $15 billion in debt or preferred shares.

 The two-year bond CA2YT=RR was up 5 Canadian cents at C$99.57 to yield 1.222 percent, while the 10-year bond CA10YT=RR gained 40 Canadian cents to C$103.15 to yield 3.366 percent.